handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## Known limitations

-- Some screen readers may incorrectly read the number of rows and columns when [frozen rows](@/guides/rows/row-freezing.md) and [columns](@/guides/columns/column-freezing.md) are enabled.
+- When [frozen rows](@/guides/rows/row-freezing.md), [frozen columns](@/guides/columns/column-freezing.md), or both, are enabled, some screen readers may incorrectly read the total number of rows and columns.
+- When you select a cell that's part of a frozen row, frozen column, or both, NVDA and JAWS might incorrectly announce that cell's column header name.
+- Dynamic ARIA attributes are sometimes omitted by screen readers.
 - The `aria-rowcount` attribute is intentionally set to `-1`, as most screen readers either ignore or misinterpret it.
 This configuration ensures accuracy with screen readers such as VoiceOver.
 We plan to revise this approach once screen readers consistently handle the `aria-rowcount` attribute correctly.
-- Dynamic ARIA attributes are sometimes omitted by screen readers.
-- When using frozen rows and columns, NVDA and JAWS may incorrectly announce the current column header.

 ## API reference